AnacletoLAB/grape/README.rst

 Main functionalities of the library
 ----------------------------------------------
 * Automatic graph retrieval: more than 13000 graphs directly avaialble form the library for benchmarking
-* Robust graph loading
+* Robust graph loading:

     * Support for multiple graph formats
-    * Huamn readable report of format errors
+    * Human readable reports of format errors
     * Support for graphs with homogeneous and heterogeneous bodes and edges

+* Random walks:

+    * Exact and approximated dirst and seconf order random walks
+    * Automatic dispatching of 8 optimized random walk algorithms depending on the paprameters of the random walk and the type (weighted/unweighted) of the graph

 Architecture of the library
 ----------------------------------------------